serverlessworkflow/specification/specification/README.md

 }
 ```

-Each state can explicitly catch runtime errors via its 'onError' property.
+Each state can explicitly catch runtime errors via its "onError" property.
 This property includes one or more
 definitions matching the error object properties and defining a transition to a workflow state representing the
 workflow execution flow in case of that particular error.

-Let's take a look an an example 'onError' definition inside a state:
+Let's take a look an an example "onError" definition inside a state:

 <table>
 <tr>